fesb-projekti/DiceHub/README.md

 Platform for board games, find and meet new people, exchange and play board games.
 This application has been made in react and its using node.js for backend with MySQL database.

+**This project is still under development, more info will be added later once the project has been finished!**